Machine learning with neural networks: Self-organising maps

-This tells us that the Kohonen net learns the input distribution in the following way: the distribution of output weights in the steady state reflects the distribution of input patterns.
-Equation (\ref{eq:final_Kohonen}) tells us that the two distributions are not equal (equality would have been a perfect outcome).
-The distribution of weights is instead proportional to $P(w)^{\frac{2}{3}}$.
-This is a consequence of the fact that the elastic net has difficulties reaching the corners and edges of the domain where the input distribution is non-zero.
+This tells us that the self-organising map learns the input distribution in the following way: the distribution of output weights in the steady state reflects the distribution of input patterns.
+Equation (\ref{eq:final_Kohonen}) shows that the two distributions are not equal (equality would have been a perfect outcome).
+The distribution of weights is instead proportional to $\big[\Pd(w)\big]^{\frac{2}{3}}$.
+Little is known in higher dimensions, but the general idea is that the elastic network has difficulties reaching the corners and edges of the domain where the input distribution is non-zero.

-Let us finally discuss the convergence of Kohonen's algorithm.
-The update rule (\ref{eq:Kohonen_update}) can be rewritten as

-For small enough $\eta$ the factor $[1-\eta\Lambda]$ is positive.
-Then it follows from Equation (\ref{eq:update_rewritten}) that the order of weights in a monotonically increasing (decreasing) sequence does not change under an update.
-What happens at the boundary between two such regions, where a {\em kink} is formed?
-It turns out that kinks can only disappear in two ways.
-Either they move to one of the boundaries, or two kinks (a minimum and a maximum) annihilate each other if they collide.
-Both processes are slow.
-This means that convergence to the steady state can be very slow.
-Therefore one usually starts with a larger learning rate, to get rid of kinks.
-After this {\em ordering phase} , one continues with a smaller step size to get the details of the distribution right ({\em convergence phase} ).
+The output of a self-organising map can be interpreted in different ways.
+For a low-dimensional inputs and outputs, one can simply plot the map $w^\ast(\ve r)$, as in Figure \figref{C9S2TopographicMap}.
+Dense regions of weights point to regions in input space with a high density of inputs.